azizulkabir/azizulkabir/README.md

 ### Hi I'm Azizul Kabir Lovlu 👋,
 ![](https://avatars.githubusercontent.com/u/70339620?v=4)

-Working on front end development with MERN stack.
-Currently learning new technologies to become more expert on development.
+Azizul Kabir Lovlu, Data Analyst with a passion for transforming data into actionable insights.
+Skilled in data cleaning, analysis and visualization using Python and SQL.
+Committed to finding the most efficient and effective solutions to deliver business value.
+Always eager to learn and improve in a dynamic and fast-paced environment.
+Check out my projects on GitHub and connect with me to discuss data-driven solutions."

-Skills: HTML5, CSS3, Bootstrap, TailwindCSS, JavaScripts, React, Redux, ExpressJs, MongoDB
+Skills: Pyhton, Web Scrapping, SQL, Excel, PowerBI.

-- 🔭 I’m currently working on Front End Web Development
+- 🔭 I’m currently looking for Data analyst work opportunity
-- 🌱 I’m currently learning Redux
+- 🌱 I’m currently learning Data Engineering
-- 💬 Ask me about any solution of Front End Development
+- 💬 Ask me about any solution of Data visualization
 - ⚡ Fun fact: I spend almost 10 hours on programming